piguy314159265/AP_Standards-1/best_practices/r/7_R_Best_Practices.md

 - functional programming best practices
 - R programming best practices

-It's not at all practical for us to cover any of those topics.
+It's not at all practical for us to cover any of those topics in any reasonable amount of depth.

 If I had one sentence to say regarding R programming generally that is especially helpful when moving between your IDE and Alteryx it would be